sara-sabr/ITStrategy/_pages/en/strategies-actions.md

 #### Process

-- **IT teams must use 10% of their time for improving existing processes and automation of testing, deployments and other manual processes**
+- **IT teams must use about 10% of their time for improving existing processes and automation of testing, deployments and other manual processes**
   - *Make it a requirement in performance agreements of managers and team leads*
   - *Directors, management and teams must show quarterly progress related to automation and continuous improvements*
   - *Track using CATS code (need code)*